Zafrilla, tablets 2 mg 28 pcs

 Contraindications

-The use of Zafrilla® is contraindicated in the presence of any of the following conditions/diseases/risk factors, some of which are common to all drugs containing only the gestagen component.
+The use of Zafrilla® is contraindicated in the presence of any of the following conditions/diseases/risk factors, some of which are common to all drugs containing only a progestogen component.

 – Acute venous thrombophlebitis, venous thromboembolism (VTE).

-– Heart and arterial disease with atherosclerotic vascular lesions (including coronary heart disease, myocardial infarction, cerebral circulatory disorders) in the present or in the history.
+– Diseases of the heart and arteries, which are based on atherosclerotic vascular lesions (including coronary heart disease, myocardial infarction, cerebrovascular accident) currently or in history.

 – Diabetes mellitus with angiopathy.

-– Severe liver disease, current or history until normalization of liver function.
+– Severe liver disease currently or in history until normalization of liver function indicators.

-– Liver tumors (benign or malignant), current or history.
+– Liver tumors (benign or malignant) currently or in history.

-– Diagnosed or suspected hormone-dependent malignant diseases of the genitals or breast.
+– Diagnosed hormone-dependent malignant diseases of the genital organs or mammary gland, or suspicion of them.

 – Hypersensitivity to dienogest or any of the excipients.